Duck Duck Goose (film)

 Duck Duck Goose (妈妈咪鸭 (媽媽咪鴨, Māmā mīyā, Mommy duck)) is a 2018 animated adventure comedy film directed by Chris Jenkins, who wrote the original story and co-wrote the screenplay with Rob Muir, Scott Atkinson, and Tegan West.
 It stars the voices of Jim Gaffigan, Zendaya and Carl Reiner.
-An international co-production between the United States, China and the United Kingdom, the film was released in China in March 2018 with an intended North American theatrical release date of April 2018; it was quietly pulled from the schedule following the closure of Open Road Films and was made available on Netflix on July 20, 2018.
+An international co-production between the United States, China and the United Kingdom, the film was released in China in March 2018 with an intended North American theatrical release date of April 2018 before being pulled from the schedule following the closure of Open Road Films.

+Duck Duck Goose was released by Netflix in North America on July 20, 2018 and received negative reviews from critics.